From FMCG products to lifestyle products & clothing, Shilpa Ahuja gives examples of marketing gimmicks & tactics brands use for false advertising.

 Shilpa Ahuja is the Editor-in-Chief of OpiniOwn.
 She has a Masters in Design Studies (MDesS) degree from Harvard University Graduate School of Design, class of 2011.
 She is also the founder of Shilpa Ahuja Digital Media.

 Originally from Chandigarh, Shilpa also has a professional degree in architecture and has worked in interior project management.
 She is also the author of the book “Designing a Chinese Cultural Center in India”.
-For feedback & questions, please email [email protected]
+For feedback & questions, please email her at [email protected]